Construction dumpster rental in Ridgecrest

 Construction Debris, Drywall, Lumber Acceptance

-Construction roll-off containers accept the full range of mixed C&D debris: framing lumber, drywall, plaster, subfloor, insulation, packaging, pallets, and light metals.
-These loads are sorted at the Ridgecrest transfer station to maximize recovery — contractors on active jobs often set up commercial recurring hauling agreements for efficiency.
-For material-stream best practices, we suggest following the EPA construction debris recycling guidance before starting your project.
+Our roll-off units accept the full range of mixed C&D debris: framing lumber, drywall, plaster, subfloor, insulation, packaging, pallets, and light metals.
+This material is sorted at the Ridgecrest transfer station — maximizing recovery before final disposal.
+Contractors on rolling jobs often set up commercial recurring hauling agreements, and we follow EPA construction debris recycling guidance to ensure each container remains compliant on site.

 Concrete, Brick, and Asphalt Heavy-debris Pricing

-Dense materials need a container built for the job.
-Our reinforced-steel lowboy roll-offs handle concrete slab tear-out, brick demo, asphalt millings, and clean dirt loads up to 10,000 pounds on a single trip.
-The low 2-to-3-foot side walls let a skid steer or wheelbarrow load over the rim without pushing past USDOT truck weight limits on Ridgecrest routes.
+Dense materials need the right container.
+Our reinforced-steel lowboy roll-offs take concrete slab tear-out, brick demo, asphalt millings, and clean dirt loads up to 10,000 pounds without a second trip.
+The low 2-to-3-foot side walls let a skid steer or wheelbarrow roll right over the rim and stay inside USDOT truck weight limits on Ridgecrest routes.

-Heavy-debris jobs run on weight tickets from the scale house, not on the yard; the cleanest loads—with no mixed wood, drywall, or trash—earn the lowest per-ton rate.
-I size your container and dispatch the dumpster based on a quick call with the site super to verify the total tonnage.
+Heavy debris jobs run on weight tickets from the scale house, not just the container volume; the cleanest loads—those with no mixed wood, drywall, or trash—earn our lowest per-ton rate.
+We determine the tonnage after dumping, so I coordinate the dumpster size directly with your site super over the phone.

 Tonnage Limits and Weight Overage Policy